-The Municipal Courts in Canton 10 shall be:

-- 1) the Municipal Court in Livno, for the territory of the municipalities: Livno, Glamoč, Drvar and Bosansko Grahovo.
-The Municipal Court in Livno shall have a branch outside the seat of the Court in Drvar that covers the territory of the municipalities Drvar and Bosansko Grahovo. - 2) The Municipal Court in Tomislavgrad for the territory of the municipalities Tomislavgrad and Kupres.
+The Municipal Court in Canton 10 shall be: the Municipal Court in Livno, for the territory of the municipalities: Livno, Glamoč, Drvar, Grahovo, Tomislavgrad and Kupres.
+The Municipal Court in Livno shall have a branch in Drvar that covers the territory of the municipalities Drvar and Grahovo.